geotopmodel/geotop/readme.md

 - configuration (type from the build folder ```ccmake ..``` or ```meson configure```, depending on the build system tool you are using, and put the info in a file).

+## ACKNOWLEDGEMENTS

+Part of the GEOtop v3.0 refactoring work was developed by E. Bortoli in the framework of her MHCP thesis.
+The work was partly supported by:
+- OGS, CINECA and EURAC Research under HPC-TRES program award number 2017-20.
+- The European Regional Development Fund, Operational Programme Investment for growth and jobs ERDF 2014-2020 under Project number ERDF1094, Data Platform and Sensing Technology for Environmental Sensing LAB – DPS4ESLAB.”